greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_python.html.md

 A transaction cannot be ended when an explicit subtransaction is active.

 ## <a id="topic10"></a>Installing Python Modules

 When you install a Python module for development with PL/Python, the Greenplum Database Python environment must have the module added to it across all segment hosts and mirror hosts in the cluster.
 When expanding Greenplum Database, you must add the Python modules to the new segment hosts.

 Greenplum Database provides a collection of data science-related Python modules that you can use to easily develop PL/Python functions in Greenplum.
 The modules are provided as two `.gppkg` format files that can be installed into a Greenplum cluster using the `gppkg` utility, with one package supporting development with Python 3.9.
 See [Python Data Science Module Packages](/oss/install_guide/install_python_dsmod.html) for installation instructions and descriptions of the provided modules.

-To develop with modules that are not part of th Python Data Science Module packages, you can use Greenplum utilities such as `gpssh` and `gpsync` to run commands or copy files to all hosts in the Greenplum cluster.
+To develop with modules that are not part of the Python Data Science Module packages, you can use Greenplum utilities such as `gpssh` and `gpsync` to run commands or copy files to all hosts in the Greenplum cluster.
 These sections describe how to use those utilities to install and use additional Python modules:

 -   [Verifying the Python Environment](#about_python_env)
 -   [Installing Python pip](#topic_yx3_yjq_rt)